selk07/lessons66/README.md

-# Lessons 67.
-Works with Docker, Express та MongoDB
-This project includes a Dockerfile and a docker-compose.yml.
+# Lessons 66 Using cursors and aggregation queries in MongoDB via Express Server
+### - Use Node.js, Express, MongoDB, PUG
+### - Using cursors and aggregation query
 1. To start work, you need to install the dependencies:
 ```
 npm install